 Get to Know the ENERGY STAR® Basics

-ENERGY STAR is the government organization that provides consumers with a dependable source for energy efficiency information about products.
-When shopping for an energy-efficient window, look at the ENERGY STAR label.
+ENERGY STAR is a government-backed designation that provides consumers with a dependable source for energy efficiency information about products.
+When shopping for an energy-efficient window, look for the ENERGY STAR label.
 It will highlight a number of the factors that go into identifying performance.
-Here’s a list what these categories mean:
+Here’s a list of what these categories mean:

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.

 - Solar Heat Gain Coefficient (SHGC): Normally shown as a fraction, this is the amount of solar radiation that a window lets in.
 SHGC is measured on a scale from 0 to 1.
 Window SHGC typically ranges from 0.25 to 0.80.
 Again, a low number is better.

 - Air Leakage (AL): The rate at which air passes through the joints in the window.
 The lower the AL value, the less air leakage.

 - Visible Transmittance (VT): The amount of light the window lets through measured on a scale of 0 to 1, with values generally ranging from 0.20 to 0.80.
 The higher the VT, the more light you see.

 - Condensation Resistance Factor (CRF): How well the window resists water buildup on a scale from 0 to 100.
 The higher the CRF, the better the window will withstand condensation.